carpentries-incubator/singularity-introduction/_episodes/07-singularity-images-building.md

 >
 {: .callout}

-Now move your created `.sif` image file to a platform with an installation of Singularity.
-You could, for example, do this using the command line secure copy command `scp`.

 > ## Cluster platform configuration for running Singularity containers
 >
 > _**Note to instructors:** Add details into this box of any custom configuration that needs to be done on the cluster platform or other remote system that you're providing access to for the purpose of undertaking this course.
 If `singularity` does not require any custom configuration by the user on the host platform, you can remove this box._